According to an interview by Matthew Artz of the Oakland Tribune, the Oakland Raiders stadium plans would include:

 Currently, Phase 3 of the Oklahoma City MAPS project is underway which began in 2010 and runs through December of 2017.
 The one-cent sales tax will raise an estimated $777 million to fund the construction.
 An Oakland Raiders stadium could be the centerpiece the Oklahoma City MAPS project.

-Continuing the MAPS 3 tax for another three years would create the necessary revenue for an Oakland Raiders stadium plan.
+Continuing the MAPS 3 tax for another three years would create the necessary revenue for a stadium plan.
 Below is a list of the current projects under the Maps 3 plan:

 - $94.4 Million dollar Streetcar project